arnab2001/OptiSchema/README.md

 ## 🆘 Support

 For questions or issues:
-1. Check the documentation in `/docs`
+1. Check the documentation in the project root
 2. Review the API documentation at `http://localhost:8000/docs`
 3. Open an issue on GitHub